x-mat-studio/TheDesignDen2021Jam/README.md

 - Get the highest score
 - Enjoy!

-LOOSE CONDITION
+LOSE CONDITION

-Remain still or don't spin for long
+Remaining still or not spinning for long